SCD346/SCD346/README.md

 I also have a Business Analyst and Product Owner background and a few years of consulting experience all within the tech space.

 - 🔭 I’m currently working on ...
 JavaScript and Js Frameworks
-- 🌱 I’m currently learning ... .NET Core and C#
+- 🌱 I’m currently learning ...
+Typescript
 - 👯 I’m looking to collaborate on ...
 Open Source
 - 🤔 I’m looking for help with ...
 Finding open source projects
 - 💬 Ask me about ...
 Anything